Jayz71189/Capstone-Project/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Gift couldn't be found"
     }
     ```

-### Create a Review for a Spot based on the Spot's id
+### Create a Comment for a Gift based on the Gift's id

-Create and return a new review for a spot specified by id.
+Create and return a new comment for a gift specified by id.

 - Require Authentication: true
 - Request

   - Method: POST
-  - Route path: /spots/:spotId/reviews
+  - Route path: /gifts/:giftId/comments
   - Headers:
     - Content-Type: application/json
   - Body:

     ```json
     {
-      "review": "This was an awesome spot!",
+      "comment": "This was an awesome gift!"
-      "stars": 5
     }
     ```